liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/04-creating-the-server-call.markdown

 1. The event.
 Screens uses event objects via the [EventBus](http://greenrobot.org/eventbus/) library to communicate the server call's results within a Screenlet.
-A Screens event class creates these event objects.
-The list Screenlet framework provides
-   [the event class `BaseListEvent`](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/interactor/BaseListEvent.java), so you don't need to create an event class manually when creating a list Screenlet's Interactor.
+A Screens event class creates these event objects, which contain the server call's results.
+The list Screenlet framework provides [the event class `BaseListEvent`](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/interactor/BaseListEvent.java), so you don't need to create an event class manually.

 2. The callback.
 Because Android doesn't allow network requests on its main UI thread, a callback class is required to route the server call asynchronously